 - Building community, and true lasting interdependence.

 Such an approach can add even more complexity.
-Leaders need to take their thinking to a new level by recognizing seemingly unresolvable challenges not as problems to be solved but as polarities to be leveraged — to develop a mindset shifting from “either/or” thinking and decision-making to “both/and.”
+Leaders need to take their thinking to a new level by recognizing seemingly unresolvable challenges not as problems to be solved, but as polarities to be leveraged — shifting their mindset, thinking, and decision-making from either/or to both/and.

-When faced with the complex challenges riddled with competing priorities, a problem-solving approach applied independent of polarity thinking can lead to the worst of both worlds: a move towards the greatest fear associated with each dimension of the challenge rather than the desired and greatest purpose of thinking and acting in terms of polarities.
+When faced with the complex challenges riddled with competing priorities, a problem-solving approach applied independent of polarity thinking can lead to the worst of both worlds: a move towards the greatest fear associated with each dimension of the challenge, rather than the desired and greatest purpose of thinking and acting in terms of managing the paradox.